-If the complainant is invited to attend the meeting, they may bring someone along to provide support.
+A complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
 Generally, we do not encourage either party to bring legal representatives to the committee meeting.
 However, there may be occasions when legal representation is appropriate.